Guatemalan genocide: Genocide under General Benedicto Lucas

-On 1 October 1981, a new "task-force" known as 'Iximche' was deployed on counterinsurgency sweep through Chimaltenango, eventually moving into El Quiche and part of Solola later in the year.
-In Rabinal, Baja Verapaz on 20 October 1981, the military seized and armed 1,000 Indian men and organized them into one of the first "civil patrols" of the decade, a feat which was illegal under the Guatemalan constitution at the time.
+On 1 October 1981, a new "task-force" known as 'Iximche' was deployed on counterinsurgency sweep through Chimaltenango, eventually moving into El Quiché and part of Sololá later in the year.
+In Rabinal, Baja Verapaz on 20 October 1981, the military seized and armed 1,000 Indigenous men and organized them into one of the first "civil patrols" of the decade, a feat which was illegal under the Guatemalan constitution at the time.
 In a matter of months, the army implemented this system on a widespread basis on the countryside.
 In creating these militias, Gen. Benedicto Lucas effectively created a structure which superseded local government and was directly subservient to white ladino military authority.

 Under the leadership of Benedicto Lucas Garcia, what had begun as a campaign of selective repression targeting specific sectors of Guatemalan society began to metamorphose into a policy of extermination.
 Wholesale massacres of Mayan communities became commonplace, in what was perceived at the time as a marked change in strategy.
 In some communities of the region's military forced all residents to leave their homes and concentrate in the county seat under military control.
 Some families obeyed; others took refuge in the mountains.
-K'iche's who took refuge in the mountains, were identified by the Army with the guerrillas and underwent a military siege, and continuous attacks that prevented them from getting food, shelter and medical care.
+K'iche' who took refuge in the mountains were identified by the Army with the guerrillas and underwent a military siege, and continuous attacks that prevented them from getting food, shelter and medical care.
 Sources with the human rights office of the Catholic Church estimated the death toll from government repression in 1981 at over 11,000, with most of the victims indigenous peasants of the Guatemalan highlands.

 In 2018, Benedicto Lucas Garcia and three others would be successfully convicted for the 1981 torture and rape of 19-year-old Emma Guadalupe Molina Theissen.
-Benedicto Lucas Garcia and the other three men captured Theissen at a roadblock and then exploited her detainment as political propaganda during this time.
+Benedicto Lucas Garcia and the other three men captured Theissen at a roadblock and then exploited her detention as political propaganda during this time.
 They were also found guilty of the forced disappearance of her teenage brother.